Nicholas Biwott: Defamation

 Judge Visram ruled that author and pathologist lain West and journalist Chester Stern, the book’s co-authors, pay KES 15 million in compensatory damages and another KES 15 million in exemplary damages.
 Bookpoint and Bookstop, popular Nairobi bookshops, also paid Biwott 10 million in damages for stocking copies of the book Dr Ian West's Casebook.

 A number of local dailies were also sued by Biwott over the coverage of this defamatory story.
 In March of 2002, Kalamaka Ltd., the publisher of the People Daily newspaper, was found guilty of the “unmitigated and defenceless character assassination” of Mr. Biwott.
 Biwott was awarded Kshs 20 million in damages.

-Biwott's case is said to have contributed to the development of defamation law in Kenya.
 Biwott's case was referenced in 2005 in a defamation and libel case filed by former Chief Justice Evans Gicheru.
 Gicheru had sued Andrew Morton, author of a biography on the president "Moi -The making of an African statesman" and the publisher Michael O Mara Books.